ctsrc/Base256/README.md

 -----END OPENSSH PRIVATE KEY-----
 ```

-For the sake of brevity, the output that results when using
+For the sake of brevity, the base 256 encoded output that results
-the legacy encoder is omitted from this README.
+when using the legacy encoder is omitted from this README.

 The base 256 encoded output that results when using the default
 encoder is shown in the next subsection.